Deontay Wilder had some eardrum-bursting logic when breaking his long silence as the American heavyweight gets linked to a comeback to the ring.

 Wilder now acknowledges this section of fans as helping his cause.

-When discussing his draw with Fury, the first blemish on his record in 42 victories, Wilder said he won the first fight unequivocally.
+Wilder said he won the first fight unequivocally when discussing his draw with Fury, the first blemish on his record in 42 victories.

 “I won that fight hands down,” said Wilder of the enthralling December 2018 Showtime battle.